Shadow Gallery: 2014–present: Hiatus

 On September 3, 2014, Shadow Gallery responded to a question on their Facebook page regarding a new album with: "There is movement, creation, there is collaboration, preparation – words spin into music freely given, voices for the stories told, passion to share with strokes so tender, so bold – a new dream born of old.
 Days pass but we do not count, we are forever past the age of doubt.
 We will rise.
 We will rise.
 You whisper time and who will follow you?...
 We are working on it."

 On November 29, 2015, Wehrkamp's home and studio was destroyed by fire.
 Shadow Gallery subsequently posted links to their Facebook page asking fans to donate money to nonprofit organization Mady's Angels to aid Wehrkamp and his family.
 In addition, a benefit concert for the Wehrkamps was held at Sherman Theater on December 26.
 Although Wehrkamp and his family have made a recovery since, it is unclear how this will affect the band's progress on the new album.
 In June 2016, the band's Facebook page featured new material in the making via short Periscope videos.
+There is no new activity from the band since then.